fideus-labs/ome-ngff-scientific-ai/README.md

 - "It's not just for conversion - also for exploration"
 - "Ask questions about your data in plain language"

+Demo reference:
+- Click the link

 What you get:
 - "The AI inspects the multiscale pyramid structure"
 - "Reports all the spatial metadata - spacing, units, coordinates"
 - "Analyzes how the data is chunked and compressed"
-- "Even suggests what you might want to do next"
+- "In the future, it could even suggest what you might want to do next"

 Use case:
 - "Great for validating datasets before sharing"